 Gas mixing instructions may be formulated manually or with the aid of appropriate computer software and database(s).
 Such software and database(s) shall be validated as correct and secure.
 Once formulated, gas mixing instructions may be issued directly for use and/or may be stored in a computer file for subsequent issue.
 Where a computer file is used for the storage and issue of previously formulated gas mixing instructions, it shall be validated as secure.
-All entries into the file shall be checked to ensure there are no keying errors (including checking units of component concentration and method of measurement during filling).
+All entries into the file shall be checked to ensure there are no keying errors including checking units of component concentration and method of measurement during filling.

-Gas mixing instructions, whether formulated manually or with the aid of a computer shall be checked, as follows, before issue for use or entry into a computer file for subsequent use:-
+Gas mixing instructions, whether formulated manually or with the aid of a computer shall be checked, before issue for use or entry into a computer file for subsequent use as follows:-

-- all instructions: by at least one competent person (the blender can be the competent person). - instructions for mixtures which contain potentially incompatible components: by at least one additional competent person.
-For compressed oxidant-fuel gas mixtures refer to IGC document 139/07 'Safe Preparation of compressed oxidant-fuel gas mixtures in cylinders'.
+- All instructions: by at least one competent person (the blender can be the competent person). - Instructions for mixtures that contain potentially incompatible components: by at least one additional competent person.
+For compressed oxidant-fuel gas mixtures refer to AIGA 058 [1].